rjpdasilva/NOS_ThunderNanoServices/Bluetooth/tmp/BluetoothControl.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the Bluetooth plugin.
+This document describes purpose and functionality of the BluetoothControl plugin.
 It includes detailed specification of its configuration, methods and properties provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity